-Right after they arrived at the beach, police officers approached them.
+Right after they arrived at the beach, officers approached them.
 Some from the group told them they wanted to continue to Germany after fleeing the war in Syria.
 The police officers informed them that they would take them to a camp for a few days and then transport them to Athens from where they would be free to go to wherever they wanted to.
-Therefore the whole group followed the police men to a prison like detention center, with three tents and one toilet.
+Therefore the whole group followed the officers to a prison-like detention center, with three tents and one toilet.
 One Syrian family was already detained there.
 The officers denied all their demands for water, food, medication and baby milk.
 They constantly asked for food but were told there was none for them.
 They were allowed to use the toilet, but some men from the group were forced to clean it.
 There were no showers and no water.

-One day later, an employee from the UNHCR came and finally brought food and water.
+One day later, an employee allegedly from the UNHCR came and finally brought food and water.
 As the 2 month old baby was sick and severely dehydrated, the UNHCR worker took that family to the hospital from where they had to return to the detention center.

 “My eleven year old son yelled at the Greek soldiers, begging them for mercy and humanity, convinced we would die in that moment”.

-“I can ‘t believe Germany allows this to happen.
+“I can’t believe Germany allows this to happen.
 If they know this and do agree, I prefer to return back to the bombs in my country and die there than witness this lack of humanity and mercy.”